 - Teaches that “racist and white supremacist and exploitative practices are engrained” in American society and government

-One evening in March 2004, Cleaver took part in a special screening of a promotional documentary titled The Weather Underground, about the eponymous terrorist outfit.
-That night, Cleaver joined former Weatherman and convicted terrorist Laura Whitehorn for a panel discussion, during which the group’s onetime members were described as idealistic youths who had courageously spoken out against the Vietnam War and racism in America.
+One evening in March 2004, Cleaver took part in a special screening of a promotional documentary about the terrorist Weather Underground Organization (WUO).
+She joined former WUO member Laura Whitehorn in a panel discussion that portrayed the '60s terrorists as idealistic youths who had courageously spoken out against the Vietnam War and racism in America.

-“White supremacy is a function of the colonial or imperial domination of peoples of color.
-When you use these Europeans as the rulers of Indians and Africans in creating a society based on a plantation system of slavery, in which the majority of the workers are Black or Brown, and all the owners are completely white and European and speaking a different language, then the core of the development of a society is white supremacy..."
+Continuing to harbor hopes for the societal revolution she sought to foment during her days with BPP, Cleaver once told an interviewer: “Have I changed my views on how society needs to be changed?
+No. It needs fundamental root-and-branch improvement, not plastering over.”
+By Cleaver's telling, “racist and white supremacist and exploitative practices are engrained” in American society and government, and the “inability to treat Black people in a humane fashion” has “become part of the identity of the United States.”
+Elaborating on this theme, Cleaver says: “White supremacy is a function of the colonial or imperial domination of peoples of color.
+When you use these Europeans as the rulers of Indians and Africans in creating a society based on a plantation system of slavery, in which the majority of the workers are black or brown, and all the owners are completely white and European and speaking a different language, then the core of the development of a society is white supremacy.”

-These ideas make up the substance of Cleaver’s seminar on the laws of slavery and anti-slavery.
-They also figure in her other courses at Emory, most prominently “American Legal History: Citizen and Race.”
+These ideas make up the substance of Cleaver’s Emory seminar on the laws of slavery and anti-slavery.
+They also figure in other courses she teaches, most prominently “American Legal History: Citizen and Race.”

 For additional information on Kathleen Cleaver, click here.